opf/openproject/frontend/doc/BUILD.md

 ## Living Styleguide

-The styleguide is rendered as part of the Rails stack at `/assets/styleguide.html`.
+The styleguide is rendered as part of the Rails stack at `/styleguide` (`RAILS_ENV=development` only).
 Please see [their GitHub](https://github.com/livingstyleguide/livingstyleguide) for more information.